emeryberger/hangover/README.md

 ## how it works

+HangOver operates on a randomly-generated stream produced by AFL.

+Here's an example legal input: `1234MMMFFFMFAMMMFFFFFF`.

-HangOver uses a randomly-generated stream produced by AFL; the first four bytes are interpreted as the seed of a pseudo-random number generator so that crashes are deterministically reproducible.
-The rest of the stream should consist of the following three characters:
+HangOver interprets the first four bytes as the seed of a pseudo-random number generator, making crashing inputs deterministically reproducible (HangOver currently is single-threaded only).
+The rest of the stream consists of a sequence containing the following characters:

-* **M** means `malloc` a randomly-sized object (based on the PRNG initialized above), which it fills with known characters
+* **M** = `malloc` a randomly-sized object (based on the PRNG initialized above), fill with known characters, and mark as allocated
-* **F** means `free` a victim chosen randomly from among all currently allocated objects
+* **F** =`free` a victim chosen randomly from among all currently allocated objects, mark as deallocated
-* **R** means `realloc` a victim chosen randomly from the currently allocated objects to a randomly-chosen new size
+* **R** = `realloc` a victim chosen randomly from the currently allocated objects to a randomly-chosen new size
+* **A** = `memalign` a randomly-sized object aligned to a randomly chosen power of two

+HangOver checks every allocated object for correct alignment.
+It also ensures that allocated objects are unique and non-overlapping.
+By design, HangOver should never crash when running a correctly-implemented and standards-compliant allocator.